Frequently asked questions

 Is it possible to update the Data LIF on the backend?

-No, it is not possible to update the Data LIF on the backend.
+You can update the Data LIF on

 Can I create multiple backends in Astra Trident for Kubernetes?